alanpoon/wasm-service-golem/README.md

 ## Guide to running this project
 - Generate your self-signed certificate using localhost as common name.
 Perhaps using mkcerts.
 - Put the certs inside "certs" in this format: "server-cert.pem", "server-key.pem"
-- Add self-signed generate certs to system or browser
+- Add self-signed certs to system or browser

 ```sh
 make